Tidytelz/Port_data_analytics/README.md

 * **Suitability of method application**: Assessment of historical trends to identify periods most suitable for the application of the proposed methodology.

 An interactive Power BI dashboard can be downloaded [here](https://github.com/Tidytelz/Port_data_analytics/raw/refs/heads/main/Validation_dashboard.pbix)
-SQL queries to clean, organise, and prepare data for the dashboard can be found (here)
+SQL queries for Database setup and data loading can be found  [here] SQL queries loading to organise, and prepare data for the dashboard can be found [here]
-Targeted DAX queries regarding research or business questions can be found (here)
+Targeted DAX queries regarding research or business questions can be found [here]

 ##  Datasets